grpc/proposal/L52-core-static-method-host.md

 strings since `grpc_channel_register_call()` is not clear about the ownership and life-time of `method` and `host`.
 Interning `method` and `host` results in unnecessary ref-counting and cache-line contention for every single call.
-This can be eliminated by making static.
+This can be eliminated by making them static.

 ## Proposal